sguergachi/AuroraGameHub/CONTRIBUTING.md

 For imporant comments regarding code behaviour use:

-        //* Code Comment Here *//
+        // Code Comment Here //

 This can also be used multiline if needed:

-	//*
+	//-
-	// This is a Multiline
+	// This is a beautiful
-	// beautiful Comment
+	// Multiline Comment
-	//*
+	//-

 ## 5. Code Segmenting